kedacore/keda-docs/content/docs/2.1/scalers/influxdb.md

 - `serverURL` holds the url value of the InfluxDB server.
 - `thresholdValue` is provided by the user.
 This value can vary from use case to use case depending on the data of interest, and is needed to trigger the scaling in/out depending on what value comes back from the query.
 - `query` is the flux query that will yield the value for the scaler to compare the `thresholdValue` against.
-- `metricName` is an optional parameter that a user can give to provide some uniqueness of `ScaledObject` names.
-It's optional and will default in source code if not provided as a parameter.
+- `metricName` is an optional parameter that a user can give to provide uniqueness of `ScaledObject` names.
+If not set KEDA will generate a unique name based on time.
+It is required that all metric names are unique, if using more than one trigger.

 ### Authentication Parameters